A-Lyon/Public_Code/README.md

 # Public_Code
 Code for job applications

-This repository contains files written by me, that is available for review.
-These files will be in many programming languages.
-Files include different data structure implementations and test files for them mostly in java, unity projects written in C#, and some algorithms/ML files written in python.
+This repository contains files written by me, that are available for review only, and protected by Colorado State Universities intelectual property copyrite.
+Some files are generic homework assignments, some are projects for a research lab at CSUm, and some are screenshots of development engines like unity/unreal5.

 Thank you for your interest.